Rewards and Treats

 One brand we love is Doggone Good!
 They have a large pouch (Rapid Rewards model) and a smaller pouch (Trek N Train), both of which are super durable and come in lots of colors.
 (Including black, if you’re as exciting as I am :p )

 When Can I Stop Rewarding?

 When you want your pet to stop working!
 (How long would you go to work without a paycheck?)
-But that doesn’t mean you have to reward every single repetition forever!
-You can also rotate between food and other types of rewards.
+But that doesn’t mean you have to reward every single repetition with food forever.
+There are tons of rewards besides food.
+(Read about Life Rewards!)

 Have fun experimenting and being creative with what rewards work best for your pet!!!